Skip to main content

 • “It has beautiful graphics, a cozy atmosphere, a remix of the classic soundtrack, and the developers brought back most of the main voice actors for the characters.”

-• “Overall, the gameplay, music, and writing atmosphere are all enjoyable, and lots of LEGO style humor.”
+• “Overall, the gameplay, music, and writing atmosphere are all enjoyable, with lots of Lego-style humor.”

-• “Lighthearted atmosphere filled with jokes and a heavy sense of humor.”
+• “Lighthearted atmosphere filled with jokes and a strong sense of humor.”

 • replayability